 - Apartments: There are 1, 2, 3, even 4-bedroomed ones, and you can choose one according to your needs.
 Studio apartments are ideal for single professionals.
 Most apartment buildings have a common lobby area, gym, and pool; unless you’re looking at older buildings.

 - Serviced apartments: Many expats prefer these for the first few months so that they can take their time finding regular accommodation.
 These operate on the same principle as they do elsewhere in the world, and include housekeeping and room service.
 Sometimes, a buffet breakfast is part of the daily tariff.
 You can hire these for days, weeks, and even months.

 With the exception of serviced apartments, all other forms of accommodation come either furnished, semi-furnished, or unfurnished.
 Take your pick.
 Semi-furnished ones have basic furniture like carpets, curtains, and white goods (a TV is usually there too).
 Air-conditioning is mostly a given in all forms.
 If you opt for a furnished place, make sure to advise your landlord on what you do and don’t need before you sign on the dotted line.
 For instance, you may want basic tableware to be thrown in.
-Remember, renting a furnished place can be at least 1,000 Qatari riyals (1QR = .25 euro at current prevailing rates) more expensive, so many feel investing in their own furniture may be better in the long run.
+Remember, renting a furnished place in Qatar can be at least 1,000 riyals more expensive, so many feel investing in their own furniture may be better in the long run.

 Finding a place to rent in Qatar